caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/line/index.rst.txt

     *int*, *optional*, *default = 0*

-    Number of channels of the line cube, 0 means all channels.
+    Number of channels of the line cube, where 0 means all channels.

   **firstchan**